 Meeting people almost exclusively oriented around social circles, meaning that if you are a single guy in a club rolling solo, it’s not going to be easy.
 But it won’t be impossible.
 I’d place it close to the same level of difficulty as the United States or Canada…which makes it among the harder countries to meet women in Latin America.

 3) Medellin, Colombia

 Although I have mixed feelings regarding Medellin, it still deserves third spot on the list.
-It’s true that its glory days – when a foreigner could get laid on the virtue of being, well, foreign – are a distant memory, but it is still a great city for a single man to set up shop for a while.
+It’s true that its glory days – when there weren’t so many tourists – are a distant memory, but it is still a great city to set up shop for a while.

 There are a few reasons for this.

 First of all, the girls.
 There is no denying that there is a bounty of stunning women living in Medellin.
 The rumours are all true.
 Unfortunately, foreigners have gotten quite a bad reputation recently.
 You’ll basically be guilty until proven innocent in this regard, so be ready to put in some work.
 Second, it is a very manageable city.
 With only slightly over 2 million people, you’ll never feel overwhelmed here and in a few months you should know the city pretty well – it feels even smaller than it is.
 The downside of this is that things can get boring pretty fast.
 Third is the weather.
 Known as “The City of Eternal Spring,” it never gets too hot or too cold here.
 Finally, the cost of living is low – you can live a good life here for $800 a month and still enjoy most if not all of the amenities you are used to back home.

 In a nutshell, although it gets a trifle dull after awhile, it’s always hard to argue with beautiful women, high quality of life, good weather and a low cost of living.